johngarcia144/homework-week-2/README.md

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

+For this week's homework, we created a portfolio website from scratch.
+Using bootstrap as a starting point, I created a responsive site featuring an About, Contact and Portfolio page.
+There is a functional navigation at the top, and a sticky footer at the bottom.
+Though it was challenging fitting everything in to bootstrap's grid system, persistence prevailed and I belive I created a dang good website.

+See the assignment summary below for more context.

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.